Hierarchical ODE State Space Model for Unemployment Dynamics

 Show code

-Smaller σ = stronger pooling = more similar across education
+Smaller values = stronger pooling = more similar across education groups

 Show code